oliverlloyd/jmeter-ec2/README.md

  3. Extract the file `example-project.zip` into `~/Documents/WHERETOPUTMYSTUFF/`.
 You now have a template / example directory structure for your project.
  4. Edit the file jmeter-ec2.properties as below:

-  `INSTANCE_SECURITYGROUP="jmeter"`
+  `INSTANCE_SECURITYGROUP="sg-123456"`
-  The name or ID of your security group created under your Amazon account.
+  The ID of your security group (or groups) created under your Amazon account.
 It must allow Port 22 to the local machine running this script.

   `PEM_FILE="euwest1"`
   Your Amazon key file.